yaaase/stylr/README.md

 <h1>stylr</h1>
 <h4>a Ruby styleguide enforcer</h4>

-This gem will check if source code conforms to some elements of the Github Ruby Style Guidelines (https://github.com/styleguide/ruby) - currently supporting Ruby 1.9.3+ (although who knows, it might work with earlier versions)
+This gem will check if source code conforms to some elements of the Github Ruby Style Guidelines (https://github.com/styleguide/ruby) - currently supporting Ruby 2.1.0 (although it may work with earlier versions)

 Kind of raw still.
 Currently supports checking against the following: